Welcome to Beijing

 Race & Ethnicity

 While homosexuality is legal in China, only heterosexual marriages are recognized by the government at this time.
-The local cultural climate is becoming more and more open toward LGBTQ issues and individuals, though it’s not yet on par with the US.
-Beijing has a relatively large LGBTQ community in both the foreign and local communities.
-Past students have found the Beijing LGBTQ center to be a useful resource.
+The local cultural climate is becoming more and more open toward LGBTQ+ issues and individuals, though it’s not yet on par with the US.
+Beijing has a relatively large LGBTQ+ community in both the foreign and local communities.

 Gender

-Chinese culture is very gender binary.
-Though gender non-conformity is an emerging topic in Beijing, many locals are likely unaware of it.
-A non-binary student would likely find it difficult to explain what being non-binary means to their Chinese friends.
-However, past students have not encountered major issues with the local cultural climate toward gender issues and/or non-binary individuals.
+Though gender diversity is an emerging topic in Beijing, many locals are likely unaware of it.
+People are generally of an accepting mindset, but due to less exposure to the topic of gender diversity, it’s possible to hear inappropriate/uninformed commentary.
+However, past students have not encountered major issues with the local cultural climate toward gender issues and/or gender diverse individuals.

 Religion

 There are five religions officially recognized in China: Protestantism, Catholicism, Islam, Taoism, and Buddhism.
 There is little knowledge of or exposure to other religions in China.
 Chinese people—while not usually religious themselves—are on the whole very open to religion and generally interested to learn about different faiths.
+It is a fairly common occurrence for foreigners to be asked about their religions.
 Proselytizing is illegal in China, but personal religious observance and practice is fine for foreign students.
+Worship services are available for most major religions, with many churches offering separate services for local Chinese attendees and foreign attendees.
+Some churches require a foreign passport and others may require registration through a WeChat app to attend.

 Cost of Living